 Problem for me is that 1) I own the books and I never read books that I own and 2) both books are incredibly long.
 But each chapter is only a few pages long.
 So I’ve decided to tackle each book by reading one chapter a day.
 Yes, it’ll take me the whole year to finish reading, but I will finally finish reading it.
 And I get to digest each chapter for the day.
 It’s like my mini-meditation and it makes me feel good that I’m learning new ideas in the morning, even if only bit by bit.

 I would like to say I do this as precaution, but actually the last two massages I had were agony when the masseuses even touched my legs.
 They were so tight.
 It is a luxury to get a massage, but you can’t actually pay your way out of pain.
-You have to put in the work (unless you have a personal Thai massage assistant).
+You have to put in the work (unless you have a personal Thai massage assistant at your back and call every day).
 So in order to even appreciate having a massage, I have to get my body in shape to receive one.

 I had read somewhere that you have to spend an equal amount of time recovering from your day as preparing for it.
 I’m not sure that’s true but I know that years of not recovering (not stretching, not breathing, constant stress and anxiety) has left me so tight that I couldn’t even get a massage.
 So now I’ve become proactive.
-Now I realize that getting a massage is like going to the trainer if you never work out- the other person can only do so much.
-You can only advance so much.
-The professionals can’t save you.
+I realize that getting a massage is like going to the trainer – the pro can only do so much.
 Most of your advancement is in the homework.
 Most of what will help you or kill you is your daily lifestyle decisions.

-Stretching and foam rolling (I also like using these Therapy Balls) are activities that you can’t really get at all in one go.
+Stretching and foam rolling (I also like using these Therapy Balls) are activities that require repeated practice.
 It can’t just be “I’ll stretch today for 2 hours!” and then never stretch again.
-You won’t make as good progress as you would expect.
-You have to give your body some time to rest in between and after rest, your body will be able to go further into the stretch.
+You have to give your body some time to rest in between and after, so that your body will be able to go further into the stretch.
 I like this book for its foam roller beginner plan.
-After mandating a little foam roller time, I can now touch my hips without being in pain!
+After mandating a little foam roller time, my hips aren’t constantly in pain!
 Small (but significant) gains.

 9. Streamlining my clothing selection.